222 Upper Street

 Adventure playgrounds and youth provision

-Adventure playgrounds are reopening from the 20th July with protective measures in place to ensure that they are as safe as possible.
+Adventure playgrounds remain open, with protective measures in place to ensure that they are as safe as possible.
 Islington has 12 adventure playgrounds which are safe, welcoming, fun and free for children aged 6 and up.
 They give children the opportunity to safely socialise with others outside their household, burn off energy and boost their physical and emotional health.

-For more information please visit our Directory page.
+For more information, please visit our adventure playgrounds page.

 With more people spending time at home during this pandemic, things may get a little bit noisier than usual -- please be considerate of your neighbours as they may be ill or working night shifts.